-For 28 years, Greg Owens has worked for a national paint company where he’s now a branch manager.
+Greg Owens worked for a national paint company for years, where he eventually became a branch manager.
 “I was raised real conservative: Go to college, get a business degree, get a good job with good benefits and security, work for the man until you retire,” he says.
 A few years ago, though, it dawned on him that “that’s not what I love.”
 What he really wanted was to become a coach, speaker and leadership-skills trainer, with a humorous twist.
 So Owens has spent hundreds of dollars on standup and comedy-improv classes; he’s been doing open mics in upstate New York and braving “Funniest Person in Rochester” contests.
 “I’ve got a safe and secure job, a good job [at the paint company], but I’ve peaked at it, and I think I’ve got more to offer other people in the business world,” he said.
 After 19 years as a manager, he quit his day job and became a “humorist, speaker [and] helper of others” full-time.

 Sometimes, people acquire new skills purely because they love the careers they’re in.

 “Routine is a terrible thing as far as I can tell, for our profession in particular,” says Jason Silverstein, a New York City journalist who devours books about his chosen field and recently attended a daylong reporting camp.
-To do your job to the best of your ability, “you never want to be any less curious or skeptical or open to new ideas.”
+To do your job to the best of your ability, “you never want to be any less curious or skeptical or open to new ideas,” he continues.

-Katie Grace McGowan, a Detroit artist and art consultant, learned to speak Croatian to get the most out of an artistic residency in Croatia.
+Katie Grace McGowan, deputy director of Kresge Arts in Detroit, learned to speak Croatian to get the most out of an artistic residency in Croatia.
 She not only met that goal but also wound up marrying a local man and being able to speak with her mother-in-law in “my slow cavewoman Croatian.”
 Would studying a new language have been worthwhile even without such unexpected perks?
 The answer seems clear.
 “Learning keeps you alive!” she says.
 “I can’t imagine living a static life.
 In order to grow and develop, I think we all have to keep learning.”